hbecerri/pepper/README.md

-git clone <repository url> pepper cd pepper source example/environment.sh python3 -m pip install . --user
+git clone <repository url> pepper cd pepper source example/environment.sh python3 -m pip install --upgrade --upgrade-strategy eager --editable .
 ```
-Use the option `-e` to make the installed package editable.
-Now, `pepper` can be imported as any other python package from any location.
+This will update all dependencies to the latest version.
+Now `pepper` can be imported as any other python package from any location.
+Because of the `--editable` option, if you edit files inside your cloned pepper directory, the changes will be in effect already the next time you `import pepper`.